Kick the Heat Lamp:

 Dangerous, painful, and a hassle.
 Who needs any of that?

-Indeed, on top of these anecdotal dangers and hassles to using heat lamps, many peer-reviewed studies have been published discussing further dangers of raising chicks under 24 hours of light.
-These studies will be cited throughout the next paragraph, and the sources for those citations listed at the end of this article under 'References'.
+Indeed, on top of these anecdotal dangers and hassles to using heat lamps, many peer-reviewed studies have been published discussing a further danger of raising chicks under heat lamps.
+These studies will be cited throughout the next two paragraphs, and the sources for those citations listed at the end of this article under 'References'.

-No articles could be found that came to a positive conclusion about the use of heat lamps or 24 hours of light in the brooder, though it is my goal to continue searching where I am able.
-However, without any positives to be found so far for the use of heat lamps, even in the scientific community, it's easy to conclude that their widespread use is likely only due to their availability, and yes, cheapness, a factor that is perhaps not something that should be counted as a benefit considering the quality and safety of the product that goes along with that cheapness.
-Other heating options may not be as inexpensive or readily available as a clamp lamp and 250 watt bulb, but their benefits much outweigh the extra time it may take to obtain them.
+All of this happens while these devices are being used exactly as instructed, the very definition of something that is unhealthy.
+Other heating options may not be as inexpensive in upfront cost, nor are they as readily available as a clamp lamp and 250 watt bulb usually are, but their benefits much outweigh the extra time it may take to obtain them.
 In this article, I will discuss some of the many brooder heater options and why they are better than the old clamp lamp by a long stretch.
 I will start with the most ancient of brooder heaters, used as long as people have had chickens—the broody hen.

 If you are looking for the easiest route to take for brooding chicks, you needn’t look any further than your own chicken coop!
 Broody hens are usually glad to adopt day-old chicks if given the opportunity, and they will do all the hard work in raising the chicks, training them to go to a coop, and keeping them warm in any weather, during any season.
 They also won’t set fire to a brooder or get so hot that they overheat their chicks!
 However, for those just starting out with their first chicks, broody hens may not be readily available.
 And those of us who have had chickens for years know that the fickle broody can be hard to convince to brood when it’s convenient, instead usually choosing to do so when least convenient!